LOUIS, 1st MARQUESS OF MILFORD HAVEN

-(Prince Louis of Battenberg) - Mountbatten's father
+(Prince Louis of Battenberg)

 Admiral of the Fleet The Rt Hon.
-Sir Louis Alexander Mountbatten, GCB, GCVO, KCMG, 1st Marquess of Milford Haven, 1st Earl of Medina & 1st Viscount Alderney, formerly HSH Prince Louis of Battenberg was born on 24th May 1854 in Graz, Austria, the eldest son of Prince Alexander of Hesse & By the Rhine (1823-1888) and The Princess of Battenberg, formerly Countess Julia VON Hauke (1825-1895).
-Due to Louis' parents morganatic marriage, from birth Louis was styled Count Louis of Battenberg with the style of Illustrious Highness and was not permitted to use the higher title and style he would have had from his father.
+Sir Louis Alexander Mountbatten, GCB, GCVO, KCMG, ADC(P), 1st Marquess of Milford Haven, 1st Earl of Medina & 1st Viscount Alderney, formerly HSH Prince Louis of Battenberg was born on 24th May 1854 in Graz, Austria, the eldest son of Prince Alexander of Hesse & By the Rhine (1823-1888) and The Princess of Battenberg, formerly Countess Julia VON Hauke (1825-1895).
+Due to Louis' parents morganatic marriage (where his mother did not share her husband's rank), from birth Louis was styled 'Count Louis of Battenberg' with the style of Illustrious Highness and was not permitted to use the higher title and style he would have had from his father.
 Louis and his siblings were all barred from the line of succession to the Hessian Grand Ducal Throne.
-On 21st December 1858, Louis' mother was created Princess of Battenberg with the style of Serene Highness which her children shared and subsequently Louis adopted the new style of Prince Louis of Battenberg.
+On 21st December 1858, Louis' mother was created Princess of Battenberg with the style of Serene Highness which her children shared and subsequently Louis adopted the new style of 'Prince Louis of Battenberg'.
 He was born on the 35th birthday of Queen Victoria (1819(1837-1901).

 In 1862, Louis' father - Prince Alexander retired and lived with Julia and their 5 children in Darmstadt.
-Finally the family had a permanent home at Schloss Heiligenberg, a country home in woodland in the heart of the city.
-Louis' father had inherited the castle when he was just 13yrs and it had remained empty for 26yrs - but despite their transitory life it was always the place that Louis considered as 'home'.
+Finally the family had a permanent home at Schloß Heiligenberg, a country home in woodland in the heart of the city.
+Louis' father had inherited the castle when he was just 13yrs and it had remained empty for 26 years - but despite their transitory life it was always the place that Louis considered as 'home'.
 Louis was just 8yrs old when the family finally settled at Heiligenberg.

 Prince Louis of Battenberg

 as a young Lieutenant

 Jeanne Marie Langtry, MBE,